Reframe Your Life Story: Interactive Narrative Therapist and Innovative Moment Assessment with Large Language Models: Ethics Statement

 \textbf{Mental Health Applications Considerations} We acknowledge that AI systems for mental health support carry inherent risks.
 It is critical to emphasize that our virtual dialogue agent cannot and should not replace professional therapeutic care.
 We designed our system to complement rather than substitute human therapists, particularly for complex clinical cases requiring specialized judgment.
 Users must be clearly informed that they are interacting with an AI system, and responses should be used only as references.

 By sharing our methodology and findings, we aim to advance responsible innovation in mental health technology while maintaining the highest ethical standards in participant protection, data handling, and system design.
-We believe our work meets ACL's Code of Ethics and contributes to the meaningful application of AI in mental health support.